-Map Information.

-○ A metric map of the buoy area will be collected but not be evaluated specifically in this Task Benchmark.
+- Map Information. - A metric map of the buoy area will be collected but not be evaluated specifically in this Task Benchmark.
 It will be evaluated for the FBM-1: mapping the area (see 7.1).
 However, a poor quality metric map or an out-of-date map can affect the evaluation of the position of the objects selected for the task or the path the robot has to follow.
-The metric map must contain the information requested (a map of the area - e.g. acoustic and the location of the OPIs - the buoys) and be legible by an end-user/external person.

-- Object Recognition Information.

-- Object detection (see 7.2). - Some of the requested data relative to the black number on the manipulation console will not be evaluated specifically in TBM-3, but will be evaluated for the FBM-3: Shape recognition
+The metric map must contain the information requested (a map of the area e.g. acoustic and the location of the OPIs the buoys) and be legible by an end-user/external person. - Object Recognition Information. - Data about the identification of the coloured buoys will be used for the FBM-2 : Object detection (see 7.2). - Some of the requested data relative to the black number on the manipulation console will not be evaluated specifically in TBM-3, but will be evaluated for the FBM-3: Shape recognition